Ozzydeathdrop69/Fallout-Pip-Boy/README.md

--Put it on a rasberry piko (I dont know wheather it will run on there due to memory if not i will just use a normal rasberry pie)
+-Put it on a rasberry pi 0 (or smth other will updatw when doing the electronics

--Paint the 3D model when its done
+-Paint the 3D model when its done (done in like 7 hours pics soon)

--connect the rasberry pie (piko or not) to a screen
+-connect the rasberry pie to a screen (LCD idk size rn)

--add a trackpad to the design somewhere (like the ones on the steam deck)

--implemnet a keyboard (like on the older phones so its small and can be hidden easily)

--Implemet the browser into the app (so its like one of the STAT, INV, DATA, MAP, RADIO then like SEARCH or something)